cchitsiang/awesome-stars/README.md

 - [kevinzhow/RealtimeGradientText](https://github.com/kevinzhow/RealtimeGradientText) - Gradient Text in Real
 - [Yalantis/Koloda](https://github.com/Yalantis/Koloda) - KolodaView is a class designed to simplify the implementation of Tinder like cards on iOS.
 - [wongzigii/Butterfly](https://github.com/wongzigii/Butterfly) - :airplane: A tiny library for integrating feedback feature.
 Compatible with Swift 4.0.
-- [square/Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS, tvOS, or macOS Keychain without knowing a thing about how the Keychain works.
+- [square/Valet](https://github.com/square/Valet) - Valet lets you securely store data in the iOS, tvOS, watchOS, or macOS Keychain without knowing a thing about how the Keychain works.
 It’s easy.
 We promise.
 - [thoughtbot/Tropos](https://github.com/thoughtbot/Tropos) - Weather and Forecasts for Humans
 - [nabilfreeman/ios-universal-webview-boilerplate](https://github.com/nabilfreeman/ios-universal-webview-boilerplate) - Universal Swift-based boilerplate for a web app.
 - [evgenyneu/Dodo](https://github.com/evgenyneu/Dodo) - A message bar for iOS written in Swift.